You are here

 - St. James AME Zion Church, Ithaca (Underground Railroad)

 For those students going on to academic careers that involve public programming, a publicly engaged humanities will be indispensable not only in securing a university position but also in shaping the future understanding of the role and mission of the humanities in and for society.
 For those students who will not be pursuing academic careers, such training in public humanities is crucial for imagining and pursuing careers beyond the university that nonetheless bring a deep familiarity and training in the humanities to bear upon their work.
 The seminar’s focus provides an opportunity for students to employ these methods and practices to examine, produce, and disseminate research on rural black lives in collaboration with their communities.

 Instructor: Gerard Aching, professor of Africana studies and Romance studies.

 We are not currently accepting applications.
-Please check back for application deadline and instruction.
+Please stay tuned for information about our Spring 2022 Spring Seminar.

 Interested students must submit a brief application via our online application form with the following information and materials: